dwarvesf/handbook/engineering-ladder.md

 ### Principle Engineer

-An engineer at this level has shown wide range of experience.
+An engineer at this level has shown a wide range of experience.
 They are looked to as a thoughtful leader and technical guru.
 They help develop department objectives from company strategies.

 **Technical**

 - Setting Technical Direction.
 - Anticipates broad technical change and ensures DF is always ahead of the curve.
 - Able to recognize and make trade-offs with respect to the whole system.
-- Understands deeply the entire architecure for a major part of business and is able to articulate clearly the scaling and reliability limits of that area.
+- Understands deeply the entire architecture for a major part of business and is able to articulate clearly the scaling and reliability limits of that area.

 **Execution**

 - Consistently delivers large systems involving one or more teams' contribution on time at a high level of quality.
-- Quickly breaks down complex problems into potention solutions, knowns, and unknowns, in order to get to solid resolutions faster.
+- Quickly breaks down complex problems into potential solutions, knowns, and unknowns, in order to get to solid resolutions faster.
 - Capable of debugging the hairiest problems that the team encounters.

 **Influence**